BenTaylor25/TaxCalculator/README.md

 based on the Subtotal, however when I did some testing with the ListenToTaxman site's `Pension Contribution` field, the numbers only seemed to add up when National Insurance was calculated from Gross.
-I'm not sure if this is an issue with the calculator, or if I'm missing something.
+I'm not sure if this is an issue with their calculator, or if I'm missing something.

 ### Pension schemes

-This may depend on the particular scheme, but it seems to me that you don't pay any tax on sacrifice, however you pension claims are considered a source of income, so you pay Income Tax, and possibly National Insurance contribution then.
+This may depend on the particular scheme, but it seems to me that you don't pay any tax on sacrifice, however your pension claims are considered a source of income, so you pay Income Tax, and possibly National Insurance contribution them.

 ### Company Car schemes